 Keep on reading for all the details you need to know, or just check them out for yourself here:

 Dutchess Cup vs Diva Cup Summary

-- Made from medical grade silicone
+- Both are made from medical grade silicone

-- Similar ratings on Amazon
+- They have similar customer ratings on Amazon

 - The oldest, most popular menstrual cup in the world

 - Sold as a single

 - Can be found in stores, or buy on Amazon